Reasons to Sail in Croatia Later in the Season

 4. Better Prices

-Last but not least, the prices of booking both flights and a sailing yacht will be less than the prices during the high season!
-You could treat yourself to a bigger boat, or a longer stay, or you could spend a little more at a gourmet restaurant!
+Last but not least, the prices of booking flights and a sailing yacht will be less than the prices during the high season.
+You could treat yourself to a bigger boat or a longer stay, or you could spend a little more at a gourmet restaurant!
 So, our little tip to you, take advantage of the opportunity to sail in Croatia during the “golden hour” in the late season.
-The water is still warm, the winds are with you, the crowds are less, and the prices are the most attractive!
+The water is still warm, the winds are with you, the crowds are fewer and smaller, and the prices are very attractive!

 Book your sailing yacht in Croatia with Navigare Yachting now!